-Financial assets and financial liabilities at FVPL include financial assets and liabilities held-fortrading and financial assets and liabilities designated upon initial recognition as at FVPL.
+Financial assets at FVPL include financial assets held-for-trading and financial assets designated upon initial recognition as at FVPL.

-Financial assets and liabilities are classified as held-for-trading if they are acquired for purposes of selling and repurchasing in the near term.
+Financial assets are classified as held-for-trading if they are acquired for purposes of selling and repurchasing in the near term.

-Financial assets and liabilities at FVPL are recorded Company statement of financial position at fair value.
+Financial assets at FVPL are recorded Company statement of financial position at fair value.
 Subsequent changes in fair value are recognized in the Company statement of income.